 - A. Conditions of Employment - 1.
 Appointment to the operation and maintenance staff shall be probationary until the ability to perform the job and disposition to fit into the school is established. - 2.
 Hourly staff are to be recommended for employment by the supervisor of buildings and grounds to the superintendent of schools for approval by the school board. - 3.
-Workman's compensation is covered in Policy GBEB. - B. Termination of Employment - Resignation - a) A written notice of resignation shall be filed with the superintendent of schools at least two (2) weeks prior to the effective date of resignation. - 2.
-Retirement - a) An employee who elects to retire at the end of the school year will notify the superintendent of schools in writing prior to April 1 of the final school year in which he/she wishes to work. - b) Employees retiring at the minimum age set by state retirement system are allowed to remain on the health insurance plan of the district at the group rate until they attain age 65, or are employed elsewhere. - 3.
+Workman's compensation is covered in Policy GBEB. - B. Termination of Employment - 1.
+Resignation - a) A written notice of resignation shall be filed with the superintendent of schools at least two (2) weeks prior to the effective date of resignation. - 2.
+Retirement - a) An employee must be with the school district for at least twenty (20) years of service. - b) An employee who elects to retire at the end of the school year will notify the superintendent of schools in writing prior to April 1 of the final school year in which he/she wishes to work. - c) Employees retiring at the minimum age set by state retirement system are allowed to remain on the health insurance plan of the district at the group rate until they attain age 65, or are employed elsewhere. - 3.
 The classified contractual agreement may be terminated at any time by either party upon two weeks written notice. - C. All employees are entitled to a yearly activity pass to school activities.

-Adopted Amended 6/26/95 Reviewed Effective 7/1/95 Amended 12/10/07 Revised 4/22/13 Item: GDBCB
+Adopted Amended 6/26/95 Reviewed Effective 7/1/95 Amended 12/10/07 Revised 4/22/13 Amended 1/11/20 Item: GDBCB